YCAMInterlab/Duration/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## Changing the default language

+Duration is currently available in English, Japanese, French and Italian.

+To change the language, open Duration/data/settings.mxl and change the word inside the language tag.
+Restart Duration

+Thanks to Joanie LeMercier, Takayuki Ito, and Francesco Fantoni for help translating!
+If you would like to provide a translation to a different language, please take a look at the languagefile.csv, add your translations and send it to me through a pull request or email and I'll add it to the next release!

 ## Using the Duration interface

 ### Managing Projects